 Whatever your choice, do us a favor.
 Step away from the screens sometimes.
 At least every hour or so.
 And if you notice signs of varicose veins, don’t wait to contact us.
 Instead,

-schedule an immediate appointmentschedule an immediate appointmentschedule an immediate appointment at one of our
+schedule an immediate appointment at one of our

 five Houston and Dallas area offices.
 Together, we'll help you see that you don't have to sit around your home, slowly turning into Michael.
 Just seek